howerj/forth-cpu/readme.md

 * Memory interface to Nexys 3 board on board memory
 * A [Wishbone interface][] could be implemented for the H2 core and peripherals
+* Add documentation for the [Nexys3][] board in case it is no longer available in the future?
 * Make a utility for generating text for the VGA screen.
 * Investigate:
 	- The H2 simulator needs all of its peripherals checking,